How to constructively deal with noisy neighbours

 Before getting the council or police involved, consider if your neighbour is a tenant.
-If they are, then you might be able to solve the issue by talking with their landlord.
+If they are, then you might be able to deal with noisy neighbours by talking with their landlord.

 If that doesn’t work or they are the homeowner, then the next step is to contact your local council.
 The GOV.UK site allows you to submit a noise complaint to your local council online.

 Noise complaints are often considered to be a ‘statutory nuisance’.
 In this case, the council has a duty to investigate.
-They will likely ask for proof and so having a record of any noise disturbances will be useful.
+They will likely ask for proof, so having a record of any noise disturbances and how you tried to deal with noisy neighbours will be useful.

 If your neighbour is found to be excessively noisy, then the council has to issue a noise abatement order.
 Your neighbour is now legally required to stop creating any disturbances.

 If they continue being noisy, the local council can fine them up to £5,000.